Who are you guys?

 Who can join?

-In order to take the field as a uniformed member of the 4th Company, you must be a male of at least eighteen years of age, and physically able to handle a flintlock musket.
+In order to take the field as a uniformed member of the 4th Company, you must be a male of at least sixteen years of age, and physically able to handle a flintlock musket.
 Musicians can apply for membership at the age of fourteen, but require parental permission.
 Children may participate as long as their parent(s) or legal guardian(s) is an active member of the Company.
-Wives and/or girlfriends are encouraged to participate as “distaff.”
+Women are encouraged to join and accurately portray "camp followers".
 There is no upper age limit.

-What about the girlfriend or wife and kids, what can they do?
+What about women and children, what can they do?